Dahu: Description

 The dahu's principal distinguishing characteristic is that the legs on one side of its body are shorter than the legs on the opposite side, to facilitate standing on and walking on steep mountain slopes.
 In practical terms, the dahu's asymmetrical limbs allow it to walk around the circumference of the mountain in only one direction.
 Therefore, there are two different types of dahu: the laevogyrous dahu, with shorter legs on its left side, walks around the mountain counterclockwise; the dextrogyre dahu, with the shorter legs on its right side, walks clockwise around the mountain.
 Respectively, the terms dahu senestrus and dahu desterus have also been used.

 Hunting dahu

-Like another wildlife-related practical joke, the snipe hunt, pranksters may take a victim out at night with the stated intention of catching a dahu only to abandon the victim on the mountain.
+The "dahu hunt" (chasse au dahu), similar to another wildlife-related practical joke, the snipe hunt, is a prank in which pranksters may take a victim out at night with the stated intention of catching a dahu only to abandon the victim on the mountain.
 Jokers may also tell a gullible subject that to catch a dahu requires two people: one with a bag, and another who is good at imitating dahu sounds.
 The former stands at the bottom of the slope, and the other behind a dahu.
 When the dahu turns around to see the source of the sound, it will lose its balance and roll down the slope to the person with the bag.